GetStream/stream-video-android/README.md

 - [ ] Publish app on play store
 - [ ] Bug: Screensharing on Firefox has some issues when rendering on android (Daniel)
 - [X] Chat Integration (Jaewoong)
+- [X] Automatically handle pagination and sorting on > 6 participants in the sample app (Daniel)
 - [X] Buttons to simulate ice restart and SFU switching (Jaewoong)
 - [X] Bug: java.net.UnknownHostException: Unable to resolve host "hint.stream-io-video.com" isn't throw but instead logged as INFO (Daniel)
 - [X] Bug: Call.join will throw an exception if error is other than HttpException